mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 ### tool

-This folder contains classes for accessing MPS from Java (e.g. `MPSEnvironment) and other tool related classes such as accessing Ant from Java.
+This folder contains classes for accessing MPS from Java (e.g. `MPSEnvironment) and other tool-related classes such as accessing Ant from Java.

 ## platform